MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/free-busy-sharing-issues-tls12.md

 - When a user who has an on-premises mailbox drafts a message to a user who has an Exchange Online mailbox, [MailTips](/exchange/clients-and-mobile-in-exchange-online/mailtips/mailtips) aren't displayed.
 This issue can occur in Outlook or Outlook on the web.

-## Federation trust and authorization errors in HCW or EMS
+## Federation trust and authorization errors

 When you try to configure the components that are required for free/busy sharing by using Hybrid Configuration wizard (HCW) or the Exchange Management Shell (EMS), you might encounter any of the following errors.

-### Errors when adding a domain to a federation trust in HCW or EMS
+### Errors when creating a federation trust

 > PowerShell failed to invoke 'Set-FederatedOrganizationIdentifier': An error occurred while attempting to provision Exchange to the Partner STS.
 Detailed Information "An error occurred accessing Windows Live.
 Detailed information: "The underlying connection was closed: An unexpected error occurred on a receive."."